camdenHurdStBonas/Portfolio-Optimization-in-RStudio/README.md

 port.obj$plot.MVP()
 ```

+This will generate a bar chart illustrating the weights of stocks in the Minimum Variance Portfolio and statistics of the portfolio.

 8. Mean-variance efficient portfolio bar chart

 ```R
 # MVEP bar chart
 port.obj$plot.MVEP()
 ```

+This will generate a bar chart illustrating the weights of stocks in the Mean-Variance Efficient Portfolio and statistics of the portfolio.

+## Work Cited

 ## License
 This project is licensed under the MIT License.